 - 7.8.1 Overtaking drivers are responsible for the decision to pass another car and to accomplish the pass safely.
 Overtaken drivers are responsible for being aware that they are being overtaken and shall not deliberately impede the overtaking car. - 7.8.2 Competitors have a right to "racing room" on the racetrack.
 "Racing room" is defined as sufficient space on the racetrack to allow competitors to maintain control of their cars in close quarters, under racing conditions.
-Maneuvers liable to hinder other drivers, such as deliberate crowding of a car beyond the edge of the track, are prohibited. - 7.8.3 'Blocking' is defined as being 'Movement in Reaction' to changes of line of following driver(s). - 7.8.4 Competitors shall avoid physical contact with other competitors' cars.
+Maneuvers liable to hinder other drivers, such as deliberate crowding of a car beyond the edge of the track, are prohibited. - 7.8.3 'Blocking' is defined as being 'Movement in Reaction' and also includes taking an unusual or abnormal line to inhibit or prevent passing. - 7.8.4 Competitors shall avoid physical contact with other competitors' cars.